QuantumPL/site/content/publication/Rand2018a/index.md

   \ like ancilla management and reversible circuit compilation.
 Finally, we turn QWIRE\
   \ and Coq's abilities outwards, towards verifying popular quantum algorithms like\
   \ quantum teleportation.
 We argue that this tool provides a solid foundation for\
-  \ research into quantum programming languages and formal verification going forward. "
+  \ research into quantum programming languages and formal verification going forward."
 publication: ''
 links:
 - name: URL